therootcompany/greenlock.js/README.md

 This will renew only domains that have reached their `renewAt` or are within the befault `renewOffset`.

+**Note**: This runs at regular intervals, multiple times a day, in the background.
+You are not required to call it.
+If you implement the `store` callbacks, the certificates will automatically be saved (and if you don't implement them, they all get saved to disk).

 ```js
 return greenlock.renew({}).then(function(results) {
     results.forEach(function(site) {